 An observable A is an experimental apparatus that produces real numbers $a \in \mathbb{R}$ as its results.
-Clearly, we can, e.g. just by changing measurement units, multiply an observable by a real number λ .
+Clearly, we can, e.g. just by changing measurement units, multiply an observable by a real number $\lambda$ .
 We can form powers of the measurement results by forming the power of the result a.
-We can define an observable A as positive if any measurement results in a non-negative number a.
+We can define an observable A as positive if any measurement can only result in a non-negative number a.